-And we've been studying it for almost two decades.
-What we've found is that a searcher who types "chiropractor + [location]" into Google has more immediate intent than someone searching a condition or "chiropractor" alone.
+And what we've found is that a searcher who types "chiropractor + [location]" into Google has more immediate intent than someone searching a condition or "chiropractor" alone.
 That's why the best place to start when optimizing your website is with "chiropractor + your primary jurisdiction."